 Lectures, discussions and field trips provide the basis for an understanding of the history and practice of Islam, Buddhism, Hinduism, Christianity and other religions in India.
 Religious scholars from India provide the background for an understanding of the assumptions, views, nature, traditions and contemporary practices of the dominant religious expressions in India.
 Counts toward major.

 Survey of Chinese art, its function, technique and aesthetic elements from bronzes and porcelain bones of the Shang Dynasty to porcelain and scroll paintings of the Ching Dynasty.
 Counts toward major.
 GE: Artistic Studies (ALS-A), Multicultural Studies Course (MCG).

 Introduction to the social structure and institutions of contemporary South Korea, including population, urbanization, social class and mobility, work organizations and labor relations, family and women.
 Counts toward major.
 GE: Studies in Human Behavior and Society (HBS).
 Multicultural Studies Course (MCG).

-Field Supervisor's Course: (taught in 2012-13 by accompanying St. Olaf faculty member Julie Legler)
+Field Supervisor's Course: (taught in 2014-15 by accompanying St. Olaf faculty member Martin Hodel)

 Environmental Science in Australia (Spring Semester)

 The flora, fauna, ecological habits, and human history of Australia offer opportunities for study that are unique in diversity.
 This program begins in Melbourne during their late summer (February) and moves northward into the warmer latitudes during the semester as their autumn progresses.
 All travel will be in the eastern half of the country where the greatest diversity of natural habitats and human activity occur.
-A combination of lectures, extensive field experiences, a short home-stay, and brief research projects enable students to learn about and appreciate this fascinating continent.
+A combination of lectures, extensive field experiences, a two week home-stay, and brief research projects enable students to learn about the interconnected human-nature system and appreciate this fascinating continent.